naveenann/oss-node-example/README.md

       a.btn.btn-primary.btn-xs(href='{{document.fields[0].values[0]}}',target='_blank') Read more
 ```
 ## Run the project
-Run the project from terminal using the below command
+Run the project from terminal using the below command.

     grunt serve
-If there is no compass installed you will receive an warning saying
+If compass is not installed you will receive a warning saying:

 ```
 Warning: Running "compass:server" (compass) task
 Warning: You need to have Ruby and Compass installed and in your system PATH for this task to work.
 More info: https://github.com/gruntjs/grunt-contrib-compass Use --force to continue.
 ```
 ### Install Compass
-Compass can be installed by below command if you are using OS X or linux, more information can be found [here](https://github.com/gruntjs/grunt-contrib-compass)
+Compass can be installed by below command if you are using OS X or linux, more information can be found [here](https://github.com/gruntjs/grunt-contrib-compass).

 ```shell
 gem update --system